Oxx Coffeeboxx Review

 - Probably not suited to personal and home use

-- Some brands of refillable K-Cups work but not others
+- Some brands of refillable K-Cups work, but not others

 Oxx Coffeeboxx Consumer Reviews and Ratings

-As I perform this update from when I first started this review, I notice that the price has come down a little; I’m happy to report that you can have this bad boy on your doorstep for under $200.
-The somewhat higher sticker price I remember from 2018, I didn’t feel like it was that steep, either – essentially it’s designed differently to stand up to outdoor elements, wear and tear, and on top of that, isn’t humungous either.
+As I perform this update from when I started this review, I notice that the price has come down a little; I’m happy to report that you can have this bad boy on your doorstep for under $200.
+The somewhat higher sticker price I remember from 2018, I didn’t feel like it was that steep, either – essentially, it’s designed differently to stand up to outdoor elements, wear and tear, and on top of that, it isn’t humungous either.

-I’d also encourage you to check eBay too, as I did see a few listings in which the price was even better on all the colors; as well as having a few more new listings as well:
+I’d also encourage you to check eBay too, as I did see a few listings in which the price was even better on all the colors, as well as having a few more new listings as well:

-The accessories mentioned earlier are more of a nice but not necessary addition; when looking at costs of everyday use that include K-Cup pods, your own grounds and the filter cartridges I don’t think you’d be spending that much more than you would with a different model that’s made for strictly home use but with the same essential coffee products.
+The accessories mentioned earlier are more of a nice but not necessary addition; when looking at costs of everyday use that include K-Cup pods, your own grounds and the filter cartridges, I don’t think you’d be spending that much more than you would with a different model that’s made for strictly home use but with the same essential coffee products.

 So I hope you guys enjoyed my review of the biggest, baddest single cupper on the market today!
-Boy you can tell that I love this thing….Unfortunately, I don’t fit the demographic group it was made for 🙂
+Boy, you can tell that I love this thing…Unfortunately, I don’t fit the demographic group it was made for 🙂